borisgastelu/ionic-cache-src/README.md

 ## [Advanced Usage](#advanced-usage)

 - Your typescript file.
-Use `get` or `getAll` methods to fetch resources.
+Use `cache` or `cacheAll` methods to fetch resources.
 (Note: Just first time, resource is downloaded and saved in filesystem)

     ```ts
     import { Component } from '@angular/core';